- Some users complained that when playing The Sims 4 they experience the VC++ Runtime Redistributable error.

 Keep in mind that you need to install a version of Redistributables that matches your system architecture.
 After installing the necessary packages, the issue should be resolved.

-Some users are recommending to uninstall all Visual C++ packages from your PC and then let Origin install the packages that it needs.
+Some users are recommending uninstalling all Visual C++ packages from your PC and then letting Origin install the packages that it needs.
 Players confirm that you need to install both the 2010 and 2012 versions for the Sims 4 to run smoothly, so be sure to install them.

 According to users, sometimes this issue can occur due to certain system updates.
 While most updates tend to fix issues, certain updates can cause some minor glitches to occur.